darthdemono/AMOLED-Serenity/README.md

 - **Eye Comfort**: Low-contrast colors reduce strain during prolonged usage.
 - **Calm Visual Experience**: A soothing color palette that promotes relaxation.
 - **Deep Blacks**: Enhanced contrast for better visibility of text and elements.
+- **Style Settings Extension Compatibility**: Seamless integration with the Style Settings plugin, allowing for extensive customization.
+- **Enhanced Customizability**: Offers a wide range of options to tailor the theme to your personal preferences.

 ## Inspiration
 - Based on themes and ideas from: